YingHongTham/polyad-type/get-contact-matrix-Brittin-N2U/README.txt

 $ mysql -u yinghong -p < adult_databases.sql
 but it seems the sql files are lacking the CREATE DATABASE commands... manually added them myself:
+(or just log in, create the empty database first, then do
+$ mysql -u yinghong -p adult_db < adult_databases.sql)

 in adult_databases.sql: